Piña Colada Cake

 - 1 can Eagle Brand Sweetened Condensed Milk

-- 1 carton Cool Whip
+- 1 carton of Cool Whip whipped topping

 - water (see below)

 - Drain the pineapples, catching the juice.
-Put the juice in a two cup measuring cup and add enough water to make 2 cups of liquid or whatever the cake mix requires.
+Put the excess juice in a two cup measuring cup and add enough water to make 2 cups of liquid or whatever the cake mix requires.

-- Mix in the pineapples.
+- Mix in the pineapple filling.